CyberCaban/board-app/README.md

 docker-compose up
 ```

-Wait until you see line: "Rocket has launched from http://0.0.0.0:8080"

-You can now access the server at http://localhost:8080
+You can now access the server at http://localhost:3000

 ### Without Docker